Gifted and Talent Development

 We screen and identify students annually in grades 2 through 5.

-- All second-grade students enrolled in District 196 are universally screened.
+- All second-grade and fourth grade students enrolled in District 196 are universally screened.

-- In 2019-20, all third-grade students enrolled in District 196 are universally screened.
-In 2020-21 and moving forward, all fourth-grade students will be universally screened.
+- In 2021-22, all third-grade students enrolled in District 196 will be universally screened as well.

-- Students in grades 4 and 5 who are not previously identified but are demonstrating outstanding abilities may be screened by school request with parent permission.
+- Students in grade 5 who are not previously identified but are demonstrating outstanding abilities may be screened by school request with parent permission.

-The identification process begins in October and ends in April.
+The identification process begins in October and ends in March.
 There is no screening available outside of this process.
+Notification will be mailed to the families of identified students in March.
+An appeals process will be available.
+Information about the appeals process will be posted in March.

 Currently enrolled students